 Key Difference between Metallic and Non-metallic Minerals

-When we talk about the difference between metallic and non-metallic minerals one that sticks out in particular is that metallic minerals are usually obtained from ores while non-metallic minerals are procured from industrial rocks and minerals.
+When we talk about the difference between metallic and non-metallic minerals one that sticks out, in particular, is that metallic minerals are usually obtained from ores while non-metallic minerals are procured from industrial rocks and minerals.
 However, we will look at some of the other key differences between metallic and non-metallic minerals below.

 |Difference between Metallic and Non-metallic Minerals

 |Metallic Minerals are minerals in which metal elements are present in their raw form.

-|In the case of non-metallic minerals, you don’t get any new product after such process.|
+|In the case of non-metallic minerals, you don’t get any new product after such a process.

 |Non-metallic minerals are often found embedded in young fold mountains and sedimentary rocks.

 |Metallic minerals are good conductors of electricity as well as heat.

-|Non-metallic minerals, lack in malleability and ductility and these minerals break down easily.
+|Non-metallic minerals, lack malleability and ductility and these minerals break down easily.

-|Metallic minerals generally have luster.||Non-metallic minerals do not have any shine or luster.|
+|Non-metallic minerals do not have any shine or lustre.

 These are some of the differences between metallic and non-metallic minerals.
 To know more about important differences between similar products and other chemistry topics you can keep visiting BYJU’s or download our app for interesting content and learning experience.

-1. What are metallic minerals?
+What are metallic minerals?

-Ans: Metallic minerals, as the name suggests, are the minerals containing one or more metals.
+Metallic minerals, as the name suggests, are minerals containing one or more metals.
 These usually occur as mineral deposits and are a great heat and electricity conductor, such as iron, copper, silver, bauxite, manganese, etc.

-2. What are nonmetallic minerals?
+What are nonmetallic minerals?

-Ans: Non-metallic mineral reserves consist of quarries of stone and clay and sand pits; mineral deposits with chemical and fertilizer; salt deposits; quartz deposits, gypsum, natural gemstones, asphalt and bitumen, peat and other non-metallic minerals other than coal and oil.
+Non-metallic mineral reserves consist of quarries of stone and clay and sand pits; mineral deposits with chemical and fertilizer; salt deposits; quartz deposits, gypsum, natural gemstones, asphalt and bitumen, peat and other non-metallic minerals other than coal and oil.

-3. What are metallic minerals give example?
+What are metallic minerals give example?

-Ans: Iron, copper, gold, silver, etc. are some common metal minerals.
+Iron, copper, gold, silver, etc. are some common metal minerals.
 In their inorganic chemical formula, non-metallic minerals do not contain metal elements.
-Clay, Diamond, Dolomite, Gypsum, Mica, Amethyst, and Quartz, etc. are some common examples.
+Clay, Diamond, Dolomite, Gypsum, Mica, Amethyst, Quartz, etc. are some common examples.

-4. What are metallic elements?
+What are metallic elements?

-Ans: The metallic elements (or short metals) are the elements that have the following characteristics: they conduct electricity and heat.
+The metallic elements (or short metals) are the elements that have the following characteristics: they conduct electricity and heat.
 They are ductile and malevolent (i.e. can be deformed without breaking) and are usually solid at room temperature (the exception being mercury).

-5. What is the most metallic element?
+What is the most metallic element?